walshjp1/Weather/readme.txt

-	Uses the NOAA weather API to retrieve the weather statistics from a certain location using the latitude/longitude values.
+	Uses the NOAA weather API to retrieve the weather statistics from a certain location using the latitude/longitude values, and then displays relevant information for the current week on a styled HTML page.